jeevapriyan10/Ledger-Knight.Frontend/README.md

 # Ledger Knight

-Ledger Knight is an open-source financial management platform designed to help individuals and businesses efficiently track, manage, and analyze their transactions and accounts.
-The project aims to provide a user-friendly interface and robust backend for seamless ledger operations.
+Ledger Knight is an open-source financial management platform designed for individuals and businesses to efficiently track, manage, and analyze their transactions and accounts.
+The app streamlines personal and corporate finance, making it easy to monitor balances, categorize transactions, and gain insights with powerful analytics—all from a secure, user-friendly interface.

+> **Visit the live app:** [https:/ledger-knight.onrender.com](https:/ledger-knight.onrender.com)

 ## Features